abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 import :Transaction;
 ```

 This is an implementation file of the `Core` module.
-The first line should only define what Module
+The first line should only define
-it defines.
+what module is defined in that file.

 The next line then imports the `Transaction` partition.
 This makes all the declarations
 of the `Transaction` partition available for use in the rest of the file.